What is the BDMRR Act?

 Other great actions to take

-- Make a donation to Gender Minorities Aotearoa – campaigns like this one take a lot of time and cost a lot of money, every bit helps
+- Make a donation to Gender Minorities Aotearoa – campaigns like this one take a lot of time and cost a lot of money, every penny helps.

 See these posters out and about